cqse/teamscale-jacoco-agent/README.md

 - update the [build.gradle](build.gradle)'s `appVersion` accordingly
 - if you want to release a new version of the Gradle plugin:
     - update `BuildVersion.kt`
-    - run `./gradlew deployGradlePlugin`
 - commit and push your changes
-- create a GitHub Release tag with the same version number and the text from the changleog.
+- create a GitHub Release tag with the same version number and the text from the changelog.
+- After the build finished visit https://oss.sonatype.org/#stagingRepositories, close and release the staging repository

 Releases are numbered according to semantic versioning (see full [changelog](CHANGELOG.md)).